sysdiglabs/terraform-eksblueprints-sysdig-addon/blueprints/lab-security/README.md

 ## Introduction

-This Security Lab Blueprint deploys an AWS EKS cluster with the [Sysdig Addon](https://registry.terraform.io/modules/sysdiglabs/sysdig-addon/eksblueprints/latest) together with test workloads ([Falco Event Generator](https://github.com/falcosecurity/event-generator)) generating suspicious events that are detected automatically by Sysdig.
+This Security Lab Blueprint deploys an AWS EKS cluster with the [Sysdig Addon](https://registry.terraform.io/modules/sysdiglabs/sysdig-addon/eksblueprints/latest)together with test workloads like [Falco Event Generator](https://github.com/falcosecurity/event-generator) and [Juice-Shop](https://owasp.org/www-project-juice-shop/) generating suspicious events and vulnerabilities that are detected automatically by Sysdig.
 It makes easy to learn and play around with Sysdig, detect suspicious events and experiment with rules.

 <img src="../../resources/sysdig_falco-event-generator.png" width="800" alt="Sysdig Secure UI showing Falco-Generator imitating a threatening workload">